This section was written by Leandro Cabo from rhcplivearchive.com

 Released as digital bonus tracks with the purchase of any piece of the Evar Records’ Trickfinger clothes collection on May 22, 2023

-Discobong Flange and Simplicity are believed to be from these sessions, as they were previously featured on two different Aura T-09 sets from June 2020 and May 2021, which also featured songs from the album on February 2019 (Usbrup Pensul) and April 2020 (Amethblowl).
+Discobong Flange and Simplicity are believed to be from these sessions, as they were previously featured on two different Aura T-09 sets from June 2020 and May 2021.
+Some other sets from that timeframe also used songs from this album.

 SHE SMILES BECAUSE SHE PRESSES THE BUTTON